 Spray sides and bottom of the slow cooker with olive oil or non-stick spray.
 Put browned pork chops into the slow cooker, pour over salsa-lime mixture, and cook on high for 2-3 hours, or until the pork chops are very tender when pierced with a fork.
 (I switched them halfway through so the ones on the bottom were on the top, but it’s not essential.)

-Serve hot, with a little sauce spooned over each pork chops.
+Serve hot, with a little sauce spooned over each pork chop.

 I’m guessing this freezes well, but I don’t know for sure because I gave my frozen leftovers to my brother Mark and his wife Lisa to try.
 Maybe they will report back here about how the frozen pork chops were when they reheated them.

-As long as you choose lean pork chops and trim the fat on the edges, this is a great recipe for any phase of the South Beach Diet.
-For phase one, I'd love to eat this with Spicy Mexican Slaw.
-In the photo I'm serving it with Georgette's Really Lemony Greek Pilafi for phase two.
+As long as you choose lean pork chops and trim the fat on the edges plus pick a salsa that’s low in sugar, this is a great recipe for any phase of the South Beach Diet.
+You’d need low-sugar salsa to make this for other low-carb diet plans, but they probably wouldn’t be worried about fat.

 Pork Chops with Balsamic Glaze from Kalyn’s Kitchen